-On the 5—6th February leading Ruby developers from around the world will come together to share, inspire and learn.
+On the 4th to 7th February 2015, leading Ruby developers from around the world will come together to share, inspire and learn.

-All the conference sessions will be held at the amazing Deakin Edge theatre in Federation Square Melbourne CBD, 1 minute walk from Flinders St station.
+All the conference sessions will be held at the amazing Deakin Edge theatre in Federation Square.

 Collis is the CEO and co-founder of Australian startup Envato.
 A designer by trade, Collis is also an avid writer, entrepreneur and product guy.
 Together with his co-founders, Collis has bootstrapped Envato all the way to 250 staff and more than $200m paid out to designers and developers all around the world.

 Linda is the author and illustrator of Hello Ruby, a childrens picture book about the whimsical world of computers, as well as the founder of Rails Girls, a global movement to teach young women programming in over 220 cities.
 She loves Muji, Zelda Fitzgerald, software and sparkly things.

 Tom is a computer scientist and programmer.
 He has lectured on optimising compilers at the University of Cambridge, co-organises the Ruby Manor conference, and is a member of the London Ruby User Group.
 His latest book, Understanding Computation, was published by O'Reilly in 2013.

 Steve has a voracious appetite for writing, reading, programming and philosophy.
 You can find his prints on a large number of Ruby gems—from Ruby on Rails to Hackety Hack—and suffers from what seems to be permanent jetlag.

 Coraline is an intersectional technologist with a passion for mentoring, learning, refactoring, and developing artificially intelligent IRC bots.
 She's a senior engineer at Instructure, developing software used by millions of students and teachers.